Dooders/Dooders/docs/Energy.md

 This approach is consistent with the principles of thermodynamics, which have played a significant role in the development of life on Earth[^1].
 According to the second law of thermodynamics, systems tend to move towards a state of equilibrium (also known as entropy[^2]) in the absence of an external source of energy, ultimately leading to their demise.
 This process is similar to how a hurricane gradually loses strength until it dissolves entirely.

-A Dooder must utilize energy to avoid thermal equilibrium, which is a terminal state (i.e., death).
+A Dooder must utilize energy to avoid equilibrium, which is a terminal state (i.e., death).

 ## Types of Energy